A Theory of Feature Learning in Kernel Models

-\paragraph{Algorithm for solving~\eqref{eqn:general-kernel-learning-objective}.} The objective~\eqref{eqn:general-kernel-learning-objective} is non-convex in $\Sigma$.
-However, for a given $\Sigma$, partial minimization over $f$ and $\gamma$ can be done based on kernel ridge regression.
-For our experiments, we first derive an explicit formula for $J_n(\Sigma) = \min_{f, \gamma} \half \E_n [(Y - f(X)- \gamma)]^2 + \frac{\lambda}{2} \norm{f}_{\H_\Sigma}^2$ and evaluate the gradient $\grad J_n(\Sigma)$.
-To then minimize $J_n(\Sigma)$ subject to $\Sigma \succeq 0$, we perform the very simple gradient descent with projection onto the semidefinite cone $\mathcal{C} = \{\Sigma: \Sigma \succeq 0\}$ per iteration, using the Armijo rule to search each iteration's stepsize.
-We terminate gradient descent when the ratio between the difference of consecutive iterates, measured by the Frobenius norm, and the stepsize is below a threshold $\Delta > 0$.
-The algorithm is always initialized at a diagonal matrix with diagonal entry $1/p$.
+\textbf{Algorithm}.~~ We minimize $J_n$ using projected gradient descent with projection onto the semidefinite cone $\Sym_+^d$, employing an Armijo line search for stepsize selection.
+The algorithm is initialized at $(1/d) I$ and terminated when the ratio between the difference of consecutive iterates, measured by the Frobenius norm, and the stepsize is below a threshold $\Delta > 0$.

-\paragraph{Size $n, p, \sigma, \Delta$.} For all our simulations, $n = 300$, $p = 50$, $\sigma = 0.1$, $\Delta = 10^{-3}$.
+\textbf{Size $n, d, \sigma, \Delta$.}~~ For all our simulations, $n = 300$, $d = 50$, $\sigma = 0.1$, $\Delta = 10^{-3}$.

-\subsection{Results}
+\subsubsection{Results}

-We first briefly list our claims and then provide the source of evidence that supports our claims.
+We first list our claims and then provide the source of evidence that supports our claims.